2026 Workplace Awareness Days Calendar for HR, People & Culture

 Make the most of this day by organizing a panel discussion with young leaders in your industry, a career development workshop, or mentorship programs.

-t’s an opportunity to inspire and be inspired by the next generation of employees.
+It’s an opportunity to inspire and be inspired by the next generation of employees.

-August 15th: International Relaxation Day
+August 15th, 2026: International Relaxation Day

-August 26th: Women's Equality Day
+August 26th, 2026: Women's Equality Day

 This day honors the passage of the 19th Amendment, which gave women the right to vote, and also focuses on the continuous efforts toward gender equality.